 The listed zones for the environmental land use category respond to the essence of the SDF in respect of the environment.
 The importance of maintaining environmental linkages/corridors is emphasized as well as the need to protect legally proclaimed nature reserves and coastal areas.
 Very importantly, the LUS is providing for recreational activities in certain environmental zones that can be beneficial to residents as well as the environment.
-A synergy between tourism and the environment, again for the benefit of the environment andland users, is also fostered in the environmental nature and culture-based tourism zone.
-From the above, a balance between environmental conservation and controlled development in sensitive areas can be achieved.
+A synergy between tourism and the environment, again for the benefit of the environment and land users, is also fostered in the environmental conservation and controlled development in sensitive areas can be achieved.